MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

 -   **Voltage** $V$ [Volt] = the pull that electrons feel
     -   Ohm's law: $V = I R$
 -   **Power** $P$ [Watt]: $P = I V$
+    - $V$ here refers to the voltage drop over the consumer.
+        - Say for example there is a 10W lamp in a circuit that conducts 0.85A.
+This means that between the start and the end of the lamp's fitting, 11.76V of voltage will be dropped.
     -   Applying Ohm's law: $P = I^2 R$
 -   **Technical (aka conventional) current** is the flow of positive charges.
 Physical current is the flow of electrons, and opposite to technical current.
     -   Arrows in diagrams (like for a diode) point in the direction of _technical_ current.